jdeveloperw/multisearch/README.md

 ## Performance improvements
 1. Perform asynchronous loads of resources in the client
 2. Cache results from Twitter and return them when the Twitter API is throttling requests
+3. Have a persistent Twitter client that only refreshes when authentication expires.

 ## Other improvements
 1. In addition to Twitter statuses, display other search results